 Academic freedom is employed as a general term for the freedom that especially universities, their staff and students enjoy to seek for and disseminate knowledge without interference from others.
 This is important for research, teaching and communication.

-Academic freedom entails considerable institutional autonomy of the individual research institution and an individual academic freedom for the individual academic staff member and student.
+Academic freedom entails considerable institutional autonomy for the individual research institution and individual academic freedom for the individual academic staff member and student.
 Academic freedom is closely associated with freedom of thought and freedom of expression, and is recognised as a fundamental right in the EU Charter of Fundamental Rights, cf. section 13:

 “The arts and sciences research shall be free of constraint.
 Academic freedom shall be respected.”

-The extent of academic freedom depends in particular on a mixture of formal and informal rules, funding, management practices and institutional frameworks, cf. the report on research and freedom of expression at universities by the Royal Danish Academy of Sciences and Letters, (Forskningspolitisk årsmøde 2007), page 6, and NOU 2006:19, page 13.
+The practical extent of academic freedom depends in particular on a mixture of formal and informal rules, funding, management practices and institutional frameworks, cf. the report on research and freedom of expression at the Danish universities by the Royal Danish Academy of Sciences and Letters, (Forskningspolitisk årsmøde 2007), page 6, and NOU 2006:19, page 13.

 What is academic freedom?

 At international level, reference is often made to the following definition of ”academic freedom”:

 ”Academic freedom may be defined as the freedom to conduct research, teach, speak, and publish, subject to the norms and standards of scholarly inquiry, without interference or penalty, wherever the search for truth and understanding may lead”.

 (Source: Global Colloquium of University Presidents (2005) reproduced in accordance with NOU 2006:19 on academic freedom, p.
 12)

 In the UK, Academics for Academic Freedom have complied the following statement on academic freedom: